 Stanley is already unearthly if not haunted.
-The first night I was there, I walked around in the Georgian moonlight thinking I should’ve brought my horse riding cape and a 3 pointed hat.
-With this distorted sense of “what timeline am I in?”, things get even stranger when you realise there are two watchers in the landscape looking down at you:
+The first night I was there, I walked around in the Georgian moonlight thinking I should’ve worn a 3 pointed hat and riding cape.
+With this distorted sense of “what timeline am I in?” things get even stranger when you realise there are two ‘watchers’ in the landscape looking down at you:

-- Secondly there is Highfield, the old HQ of the Van Diemans Land Company, with its not-so-great reputation of dealing with the “indigenous problem”, from 1825.
+- Secondly there is Highfield, the old HQ of the Van Diemans Land Company, with its atrocious dealings with the First Nations People from as early as 1825.

-These elements definitely layer and influence one’s experience of the place: The powerful landscape and the disturbing history of colonisation.
+These elements definitely layer and influence one’s experience of the place: The powerful landscape and the violent history of colonisation.
 This creates a dissonance because these elements do not fit neatly into a linear pre-fab box (and never will I suspect).
-This inability for me to reconcile and process these contradictions, is what creates a sense of disturbance and therefore ‘haunting’.
+This inability to reconcile and process these contradictions, is what creates a sense of disturbance and therefore ‘haunting’.

 Herewith a plein-air drawing where the “skyworm of climate change”, with its spiky maw, descends upon a very loose interpretation of St James Presbyterian church, Fletcher St. These are the monsters we are all making, invading Stanley to be sure but most assuredly, coming to a town near you…